gotchoices/MyCHIPs/doc/FAQ.md

 ### Can you build this system on top of (Etherium, holochain, other blockchain...)?

 Possibly.
 Maybe somehow, but why?

-Blockchain is a centralized data topology.
+Blockchain uses a de-centralized database topology.
+But in many ways it is still quite centralized.
+Transactions must all go through a single, common, public store.
+In contrast, MyCHIPs uses a fully distributed data model.
+There is no double-spending problem or even a need for a public ledger.
-Transactions are designed to go through a common, public store.
-MyCHIPs is a distributed data model.
-There is no double-spending problem, no proof of Work or proof of Stake is required.
-Even the need for verifiable public identies has been largely eliminated.
+So there is no need for Proof of Work or Proof of Stake.
+Even the need for verifiable public identities has been largely eliminated.

 The part of blockchain technology that _is_ applicable is the notion of chained hashes.
-MyCHIPs does make use of them (chit-chains) but it is implemented inside the database so there is not really a huge benefit in trying to smash the algorithm onto another framework.
+MyCHIPs does make use of them (chit-chains) but it is implemented inside the database so there is not really a huge benefit in trying to coerce the algorithm onto another framework.

-The Holochain platform looks closest to possible, from what else I've reviewed out there.
-But as de-centralized as it is, it still seems designed more for information that needs a public view.
+Of existing technologies, the Holochain platform looks closest to possible.
+But even as de-centralized as it is, it still seems designed more for information that requires a public view.
 There is an aspect of MyCHIPs that could benefit from that (as well as digital identies).
 For example, if you get disappointed by someone in a credit relationship, it could be helpful to publish a critical review so others can avoid the same pitfall.
 However, that is separate from the primary function of MyCHIPs--to transfer value through a web of locally interconnected peers.

-For those of you who insist that MyCHIPs be build "on top of something else":
+For those who insist that MyCHIPs be build "on top of something else":
 Sorry, I've tried.
 But "from scratch" was the best way I could find to get the job done according to the critical principles.
 It is difficult to model relativity using Newtonian physics.
 Time and space start to break down.